XL-Kong/2DPASS/README.md

         └── 21/
 	    └── ...
 ```
-You can modify the corresponding file in config with different naming
+You can modify the corresponding file in config with different naming.
+It is worth mentioning that KITTI's 11-21 does not really need to be used here due to the large number of samples, but it is necessary to create a corresponding folder and store at least one sample.